gchq/gaffer-doc/docs/administration-guide/gaffer-config/graph-metadata.md

 The graph configuration file is a JSON file that configures few bits of the Gaffer graph.
-Primarily it is used to set the name and description along with any additional hooks to run before an operation chain e.g. to impose limits on max results etc. For the example a simple graph configuration file might look
+Primarily it is used to set the name and description along with any additional hooks to run before an operation chain e.g. to impose limits on max results etc. For example, a simple graph configuration file may look like:
-like:

 ```json title="graphConfig.json"
 {